codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-issues.md

 ###### Solution

-It is a known issue with repositories coming from AWS CodeCommit through HTTPs.
-In order to solve it, try SSH connection instead and when adding the repo url, it needs to look like:
+It is a known issue with repositories coming from AWS CodeCommit through HTTPS.
+In order to solve it, try an SSH connection instead, and when adding the repo URL, it needs to look like this:

 ```
 ssh://XXXXXXXX@git-codecommit.us-west-2.amazonaws.com/v1/repos/my_repo.git